gpbl/react-day-picker/website/docs/api/interfaces/propsvalues.md

 • `Optional` **reverseMonths**: *undefined* \| *boolean*

-Render the months in reversed order when [numberOfMonths](propsvalues.md#numberofmonths) is greater than `1` – to display the most recent month first.
+Render the months in reversed order (when [numberOfMonths](propsvalues.md#numberofmonths) is greater than `1`) to display the most recent month first.

 **Example**